macbre/phantomas/README.md

 * cachingTooShort: responses with too short (less than a week) caching time
 * cachingDisabled: responses with caching disabled (`max-age=0`)
 * oldCachingHeaders: responses with old, HTTP 1.0 caching headers (``Expires`` and ``Pragma``)
+* cachingUseImmutable: responses with a long TTL that can benefit from [`Cache-Control: immutable`](https://hacks.mozilla.org/2017/01/using-immutable-caching-to-speed-up-the-web/)

 ### Time to first asset